CharlesCNorton/Language-Model-Tools/AutoMUD/readme.txt

 Description
 -----------
-AutoMUD is an innovative interface that transforms interactions within Multi-User Dungeons (MUDs) through the advanced natural language processing capabilities of OpenAI's GPT-4.
+AutoMUD is an innovative interface that allows GPT-4 to play multi-user dungeons.
+In other words, this script transforms interactions within Multi-User Dungeons (MUDs) through the advanced natural language processing capabilities of OpenAI's GPT-4.
 This state-of-the-art AI model empowers AutoMUD to seamlessly convert intuitive player commands into precise, game-ready actions, making the complex and richly detailed worlds of MUDs more accessible to both newcomers and seasoned players alike.
 By leveraging GPT-4, AutoMUD not only simplifies the command input process but also enhances the gaming experience with adaptive learning and personalized interactions, setting a new standard for AI-assisted gaming by merging the depth of MUDs with the simplicity and flexibility of natural language.

 Features